-13. Systems of quality management in compliance with this SSQM are required to be designed and implemented by December 15, 2022, and the evaluation of the system of quality management required by paragraphs 53-54 of this SSQM is required to be performed within one year following 15 December 2022.
+13. Systems of quality management in compliance with this SSQM are required to be designed and implemented by 15 December 2022, and the evaluation of the system of quality management required by paragraphs 53-54 of this SSQM is required to be performed within one year following 15 December 2022.
+Conforming amendments arising from SSA 600 (Revised) are effective from 15 December 2023.